CybersecurityForDemocracy/tiktok-library/README.md

 ## Limitations

-- **Large-scale acquisition is not automatically continued if the process is interrupted.
-We recommend manually splitting the query into smaller days and running them separately.**
 - Currently only video data ("Query Videos") is supported directly.

 ## Internals

 - Long running queries are automatically split into smaller 28 days chunks.
 This is to avoid the 30 day limit on the TikTok API.
 - The library automatically manages the access token and refreshes it when needed.
+- TikTok research API quota is 1000 requests per day (https://developers.tiktok.com/doc/research-api-faq).
+When the API indicates that limit has been reached this library will retry (see `--rate-limit-wait-strategy` flag for available strategies) until quota limit resets and continue collection.
 - Database
     - All "Crawls" are stored in a seperate SQLite database "Crawls" and the data itself in "Videos".
-    - Data is backed up to DB after every TikTokRequest, by default containing up to 100 instances.
+    - Data is written to DB after every TikTokRequest, by default containing up to 100 instances.

 ## Roadmpap
 - Fix warning when retrying - Only show if the retry is unsuccessful